michaelwitting/RepoRT/README.md

 -   Maria Eugenia Monge, CIBION-CONICET
 -   Jörg Büscher, Max Plank Institute of Immunobiology and Epigenetics
 -   Aneli Kruve, Stockholm University

+# Notes on usage

+On October 24, 2023 Git LFS was disabled for the majority of the contents of RepoRT for better traceability of changes.
+If you still have a version of RepoRT from before that date, it might be necessary to ["force-pull" the repository](https://stackoverflow.com/a/8888015).
+Alternatively, simply clone/download the repository again, if experiencing difficulties.
+A mapping from old to new commit hashes is available [here](https://github.com/michaelwitting/RepoRT/blob/master/resources/migration_commit_mapping.tsv).